 Grazier A human who manages grazing animals.
 Also see Grazing operator.

 Grazing Agreement template An outline used as guidance in developing a legal contract between Landlord and grazier.
-In the context of the State Lands Grazing Packet and this Guidebook, this is Appendix A.
+In the context of the State Lands Grazing Packet and this Guidebook, this is Appendix C. In this document, also called the ‘Agreement.’

 Grazing operator A human who manages grazing animals.
 This term is used throughout the State Lands Grazing Packet documents to refer to the livestock manager or owner who enters into the Grazing Agreement.
 Also see Grazier.